n0xturne/n0xturne.github.io/_posts/2024-06-25-Valentine.md

 ## Summary

- `Nmap` revealed that server is vulnerable to `Heartbleed`.
-Exploiting this I was able to retrieve memory leak which contained base64 encoded string that decodes to `heartbleedbelievethehype`.
+ Nmap revealed that server is vulnerable to `Heartbleed`.
+By exploiting this, I was able to retrieve memory leak which contained base64 encoded string that decodes to `heartbleedbelievethehype`.
-By brute forcing directories on port 80 I was able to find `/dev/` directory which contains `hype_key`.
-By inspecting contents of `hype_key`, I was able to determine that it is hex encoded.
-To decode it I used `xxd`.
+By brute-forcing directories on port 80, I discovered the `/dev/` directory, which contained `hype_key` file.
+After inspecting contents of `hype_key`, I was able to determine that it is hex encoded.
+I used `xxd` for decoding.
 Decoded file proved to be encrypted `rsa` key.
-After decrypting file with `openssl` I was able to `ssh` into the box as user `hype`.
+After decrypting file with `openssl`, I was able to `ssh` into the system as user `hype`.
 Enumerating system with `linpeas.sh` revealed that root is running `/usr/bin/tmux -S /.devs/dev_sess` command.
-To get access to this root session we can replicate same command.
+To get access to this `tmux` session we can replicate the same command.

 ## Reconnaissance